-Choose kid-friendly classics like mac n’ cheese, burgers and hot dogs or satisfy a more discerning palate with Teriyaki Salmon featuring sustainable fresh salmon, reduced sodium teriyaki, brown rice and mixed veggies.
+Choose kid-friendly classics like mac n’ cheese, burgers, and hot dogs or satisfy a more discerning palate with items like a Salmon Quinoa Bowl, gluten-free pasta, or mixed veggies.
 Kids can choose from more than a dozen entrees and a great selection of sides like salads, mixed veggies, applesauce and much more.
-And when it comes to price, nothing on the menu is over $6.49, with most entrée options coming in around $5.
+And when it comes to price, nothing on the menu is over $7.99, with most entrée options coming in around $5.

 Why we love them: The Silver Diner meets all of our requirements for a top five menu with ease.
-But they’ve taken their kid-friendly options one step further with Kids’ Night every Tuesday from 5pm-8pm, featuring entertainment and activities.
-Plus, when you join the Kids’ Club (and by “you,” I mean those in your house 12 and under), you’ll get a free shake on kids’ night and a free kids’ meal on your birthday.
+But they’ve taken their kid-friendly options one step further with Kids’ Club Night every Tuesday from 5pm-8pm, featuring entertainment and activities.
+Plus, when you join the Kids’ Club (and by “you,” I mean those in your house 12 and under), you’ll get a free kids meal every five visits and and on birthdays, plus a ton of other perks and prizes.
 Last but not least (yes, there’s more!), the Silver Diner may be a chain, but they are all about their local communities.
-Through their Eat Well, Do Well program, you can help raise money for ten Richmond-area schools with every purchase.
+Through their Eat Well, Do Well program, you can help raise money for dozens of schools throughout Virginia, including 12 in Richmond, with every purchase.

 10890 West Broad Street